pretix/pretix-docs/docs/guides/seating.md

 If you want to make a selection of seats only available to a specific group of people, then you can use one of two methods:

- 1. Configuring a product for restricted audience and assigning the seats to a corresponding category
+ 1. Configuring a product for restricted audience and assigning the seats to a corresponding category.
+ You should generally use this method because it is more flexible.
- 2. Blocking seats and allowing a certain sales channel to bypass the block
+ 2. Blocking seats and allowing a certain sales channel to bypass the block.
+ This method is useful if you want to be able to still sell blocked seats manually.
+ It is also useful if you want to entrust this decision to the personell operating a specific sales channel, for example the POS at your event, or a reseller.

-For the first method, create a seat category.
+For the **first method**, create a seat category.
 Assign the seats you want to reserve for the restricted audience to it.
 Create a product that you set up for a restricted audience with one of the methods described in [Products/Restricted audience](products/restricted-audience.md).

 Assign that product to the seat category as described in [Assigning a seating plan to a single event](#assigning-a-seating-plan-to-a-single-event) or [Assigning a seating plan to a date in an event series](#assigning-a-seating-plan-to-a-date-in-an-event-series).

-If you want to make some seats available only on a certain sales channel, block those seats as described under [Blocking seats](#blocking-seats).
+For the **second method**, block the seats for which you want to restrict availability as described under [Blocking seats](#blocking-seats).
 Then, navigate to :navpath:Your event → :fa3-wrench: Settings → Seating plans:.
 Under "Allow to buy blocked seats on these channels", select the sales channel for through you want those blocked seats to still be available.

-For instance, if you want to reserve some seats for the box office on the day of the event, select `Box office (pretixPOS)`.

 ### Making changes to a seating plan that is already in use